By Eugene, CEO, February 8, 2026

 Typical timeline ranges and factors that lengthen builds (design revisions, permits, parts lead times, shop backlog)

-Simple builds can finish in a few weeks; full professional conversions more commonly take several months.
-Revisions, custom parts, and busy shop schedules are the main causes of delay.
-Ask for a milestone schedule and build-phase approvals so you can plan travel around realistic delivery dates.
+Simple builds can finish in a few weeks; full pro conversions more often take a few months.
+Changes, custom parts, and busy shop schedules are the main causes of delay.
+Ask for a step-by-step plan and build-phase sign-offs so you can plan travel around real delivery dates.

 Faster alternatives (modular conversions, pre-fab modules, partial builder work)

-If you need speed with customization, consider modular pre-fab inserts or partial builder work.
-Many buyers purchase a pre-built van and add selective customizations over time; this hybrid approach spreads cost and reduces time-to-road.
+If you need speed with custom work, think about block pre-fab inserts or partial builder work.
+Many buyers purchase a pre-built van and add chosen custom changes over time; this hybrid approach spreads cost and cuts time to get on the road.

 Costs: breakdown and common budget scenarios